danielwinterbottom/ICSVFit/README.md

 python scripts/submit_crab_jobs.py --folder=/vols/cms/dw515/Offline/output/SM/Dec29_SVFit/ --dcache_dir=/store/user/dwinterb/Dec29_SVFit/ --copy

 the --copy option will check that the svfit input files exist on the dcache directory and then copy them over if they don't so is only needed to make sure all the inputs were copied correctly in the first step

+Using the option --M=X will add a constrain on mass to the SV fit computation e. g --M=125.0

 Once the job have finished the .tar files can be copied using the command: